 Conductive hearing loss involves abnormalities of the external or middle ear, such as earwax, ear infection, a ruptured eardrum, fluid in the middle ear, or tumor.
 Another possibility is

-otosclerosis.
-Here abnormal bone deposits occur on the bones of the middle ear.
-White women aged 15-45 may have a higher risk of developing this condition.
-Treatment involves wearing a hearing aid or having stapes surgery.
+otosclerosis, which are abnormal bone deposits that occur on the bones of the middle ear.
+Treatment involves wearing a hearing aid or having surgery.